-The milk of mothers who give birth prematurely is somewhat different than milk made
+The milk of mothers who give birth prematurely (preterm) is somewhat different than

-by women after a full-term baby's birth.
-It's different in the following ways.
+milk made by women after a full-term baby's birth.
+It's different in the following

 Studies have found more fat, protein, and the minerals sodium, chloride, and iron

 in "preterm milk" than in "term" milk.
-This variation seems to be good for the preterm
+It is uniquely suited to meet a preterm baby's